-Although Bakkt, a bitcoin futures and custody platform created by Intercontinental Exchange (ICE), has completed its first funding round and raising $182.5 million from 12 investors, it will most likely not meet their planned launch date on January 24.
-Instead, it looks like they will see yetanother delay.
-At this point, ICE hasn’t seen the U.S. Commodity Futures Trading Commission (CFTC) give them the approvals required to launch, and their slow pace suggests that they won’t be giving them anytime soon.
+Although Bakkt, bitcoin futures and custody platform created by Intercontinental Exchange (ICE), has completed its first funding round and raising $182.5 million from 12 investors, it will most likely not meet their planned launch date on January 24.
+Instead, it looks like they will see yet another delay.
+At this point, ICE hasn’t seen the U.S. Commodity Futures Trading Commission (CFTC) give them the approvals required to launch, and their slow pace suggests that they won’t be giving them any time soon.
 Insiders believe that this delay will only be a matter of a few days, rather than months on end.

 The platform previously revealed it would launch physically-settled bitcoin futures, meaning clients would receive bitcoin upon the expiration of their contracts, rather than the token’s cash equivalent.

 On the other hand, some good news has come from a small Baltic country as Estonian Dx.exchange claims it is launching a new cryptocurrency platform that tokenizes the stock market.
-If it works out, it will be the first time publicly listed companies like Google, Facebook, Intel and Apple can be purchased directly with popular cryptocurrencies like Bitcoin.
-According their last tweet, they are already in live -.
+If it works out, it will be the first time publicly listed companies like Google, Facebook, Intel, and Apple can be purchased directly with popular cryptocurrencies like Bitcoin.
+According to their last tweet, they are already in life.
 Congratulations!